Midnight Runners: Production

 Midnight Runners marks Park Seo-joon's first time playing a lead role in a film.

 Midnight Runners was sold to six countries at the Hong Kong International Film & TV Market.
-The rights to the film have been purchased by companies including Japan's The Klockworx, Taiwan's Long Shong, Hong Kong's Deltamac HK, Philippines' Viva Comm and Singapore's Purple Plan.
+The rights to the film have been purchased by companies including Japan's The Klockworx, Taiwan's Long Shong, Hong Kong's Deltamac HK, the Philippines' Viva Comm and Singapore's Purple Plan.

-Filming began on 21 November 2016 in Yongin, Gyeonggi Province, South Korea and ended on 23 February 2017.
+Filming began on 21 November 2016 in Yongin, South Korea and ended on 23 February 2017.

 Release and reception

 Local

 The film was released on 9 August 2017.
 It was screened across South Korea in 1,058 theatres.
 The film placed second at the box office on the opening day and earned US$1.97 million with a total of 308,303 ticket sales.

 During the first five days of its release, the film attracted 1.9 million viewers and earned a total of US$13.6 million.

 Within the first eight days after its release, the movie garnered 2.73 million admissions, earning a total of US$18.9 million, which exceeded the production budget of US$6.13 million.

 By 20 August, less than two weeks after the movie was released, Midnight Runners had been watched by a total of 3,906,566 people.
 By 21 August, within 13 days after its premiere, the movie surpassed 4 million ticket sales.
 As of 24 August, the film has grossed US$30 million with a total of 4.3 million ticket sales.
 The total number of admissions increased to 4.83 million by 27 August 19 days after the movie was released, and the film earned a gross income of US$34.04 million.
 As of 14 September, five weeks after its release, the film reached 5.61 million admissions mark with US$39 million gross, making it the 7th highest-grossing South Korean film in 2017.